-Any effective ABM strategy needs to follow a few simple steps.
+Any effective account based marketing strategy needs to follow a few simple steps.
 While the implementation and tactical elements of the strategy will vary based on the business in question, ABM marketers would be wise to build their ABM campaign strategy around the following processes.

 Create a list of companies that fit your ideal customer profile: You’ll need to do some research here, building out evaluation criteria that allow you to put together a shorter list of companies that you want to chase.
 The research doesn’t stop here though, as you’ll need to scrape together as much data as you can that offers you insight into what those companies are interested in.